By Steve Beauregard

 While a female has never won the World Series of Poker Main Event, several women have claimed WSOP Championship bracelets in open events.
 And here I’m talking about the real WSOP, the Las Vegas tournament, and not pretend WSOP tournaments in France, or England or Asia.

 In a typical WSOP open event, only 4% of entrants will be female.
-Including the 2016 WSOP, twenty-one open tournaments have been won by women.
+Including the 2017 WSOP, twenty-two open tournaments have been won by women.